 and the completeness relation \ba \sum_{\alpha} \psi_{\alpha}(n,\hat{\textbf k}_{n}) \psi_{\alpha}^{\ast}(n^{\prime},\hat{\textbf k}_{n^{\prime}}^{\prime}) = (2\pi)^{2}v(n,\hat{\textbf k}_{n}) \delta(\hat{\textbf k}_{n}-\hat{\textbf k}_{n^{\prime}}^{\prime})\,\delta_{n n^{\prime}} \,. \nonumber \ea

-Notice that for small $U$, the first order contribution to the Cooper channel vertex for opposite-spin pairing, $U\Gamma_{\uparrow\downarrow}^{(1)}$, is parametrically large compared to the second-order contribution.
-As $\Gamma^{(1)}_{\uparrow\downarrow}$ is positive semi-definite, the space of all possible pairing solutions can be divided into two subspaces---that in which $\Gamma^{(1)}$ has positive eigenvalues (which would be the space of the ``conventional $s$-wave'' states if $U$ were attractive) and that which is annihilated by $\Gamma^{(1)}_{\uparrow\downarrow}$ (which we will refer to as ``unconventional'').
+For small $U$, the first-order contribution to the Cooper channel vertex for opposite-spin pairing, $U\Gamma_{\uparrow\downarrow}^{(1)}$, is parametrically large compared to the second-order contribution.
+As $\Gamma^{(1)}_{\uparrow\downarrow}$ is positive semidefinite, the space of all possible pairing solutions can be divided into two subspaces---that in which $\Gamma^{(1)}_{\uparrow\downarrow}$ has positive eigenvalues (which would be the space of the ``conventional $s$-wave'' states if $U$ were attractive) and that which is annihilated by $\Gamma^{(1)}_{\uparrow\downarrow}$ (which we will refer to as ``unconventional'').
 In analyzing higher order contributions to $\Gamma_{\uparrow\downarrow}$, we must always project onto the unconventional subspace---this will be implicit in all further discussion.

 All negative eigenvalues grow under the second stage of RG.
 We will adopt the convention that $\lambda_n \leq \lambda_{n+1}$, so $\lambda_0$ is the most negative, and hence most relevant eigenvalue.
 The RG procedure can be iterated until the most relevant coupling grows to be of order 1, which occurs at an energy scale $\sim W \exp(-1/|\lambda_{0}|)$, where $W$ is the bandwidth. \cite{raghu-10prb224505} This energy scale is identified with the superconducting transition temperature, and the symmetry of the eigenvector(s) corresponding to $\lambda_{0}$ is the pairing symmetry.
-Solving the BCS gap equation using this interaction gives a pairing gap which has exactly the same momentum dependence as one of the pair wave-functions $\psi_{0}^{(n)}(\hat{\textbf k}_{n})$.
-Moreover, since $\psi_{0}^{(n)}(\hat{\textbf k}_{n})$ must transform according to an irreducible representation of the point group, and the symmetry of the pairing gap (i.e., the pairing symmetry) can be classified in the same manner.
-Note that different harmonics can contribute to the given form factor in its corrseponding symmetry sector.
+Solving the BCS gap equation using this interaction gives a pairing gap that has exactly the same momentum dependence as one of the pair wave-functions $\psi_{0}^{(n)}(\hat{\textbf k}_{n})$.
+Moreover, $\psi_{0}^{(n)}(\hat{\textbf k}_{n})$ must transform according to an irreducible representation of the point group, and the symmetry of the pairing gap (i.e., the pairing symmetry) can be classified in the same manner.
+Note that different harmonics can contribute to the given form factor in its corresponding symmetry sector.